adnaanzshah/i3blocks-ultimate-setup/network-block.md

 # Network Block

-This block keeps you informed about your network connection, showing interface, IP, SSID, and real-time speed in your i3blocks bar.
+A minimal, dynamic i3blocks module that keeps you updated on your network connection, interface, IP, SSID, and real-time speed.

 ---

-## What Does It Show?
+## What This Block Shows

 - **Active network interface** (WiFi or Ethernet)
 - **Connection name or SSID**